TS Entertainment: Sumin and Nahyun's lawsuits

 On September 23, 2019, it was announced that Sumin and Nahyun of Sonamoo were filing a lawsuit against TS Entertainment to terminate their contracts after the company failed to end their contracts following the two sending TS Entertainment certifications of content back in May.
 TS Entertainment released a statement on the same day, claiming that the two members suddenly "cut contact" with the company and group after the documents were sent.
-The statement also announced Sonamoo would continue as a five member group.
+The statement also announced Sonamoo would continue as a five-member group.

 Wooyeop and Taeseon's lawsuit

-On November 4, 2019, TRCNG members Wooyeop and Taeseon sent a certification of contents to terminate their contracts with TS Entertainment while also filing a criminal complaint against the company, accusing company executives and employees of child abuse, criminal battery, and extortion.
-They alleged that they were forced to practice choreography from 5pm until 5am, only to have to work again at 10am.
-While under the age of 18, they allegedly were forced to live in a dorm with no proper meals being provided with the dorm also allegedly having problems with electricity often being cut out and broken air conditioners, plumbing and water purifying systems.
+On November 4, 2019, TRCNG members Wooyeop and Taeseon sent a certification of contents to terminate their contracts with TS Entertainment, while also filing a criminal complaint against the company, accusing company executives and employees of child abuse, criminal battery, and extortion.
+They alleged that they were forced to practice choreography from 5 pm until 5 am, only to return to work at 10 am.
+They claimed that while under the age of eighteen, they were forced to live under poor living conditions in a dorm, alleging that no proper meals were provided; that the dorm had issues with electricity cutting out; and that it had broken air conditioners, plumbing, and water purifying systems.
 Wooyeop also alleged that he was once beaten using a metal chair by Yoon, the head of TRCNG's choreography team.
 Taeseon also alleged that he was regularly beaten from the moment he became a trainee.